call911nowplz/Spiriten.cf/Server_Side/server_proxies.md

 [Aegis](https://polymart.org/resource/aegis-the-best-bungeecord-fork.31) : A fork of BungeeCord adding many security measures and with built in anti-bot and anti-vpn.
 It supports 1.7.x to 1.16.3.
 The developer is currently false banned off of MC-Market.

+[Avalanche](https://github.com/pl3xgaming/Avalanche) : Avalanche is a fork of Waterfall with unknown features in unknown versions.
+I know nothing about it other than the fact that it was developed by the same guy who makes the PurPur server jar.
+It is abandoned (I think?)

 [BarelyAuthenticated](https://github.com/Mindgamesnl/BarelyAuthenticated) : A fork of BungeeCord which caches players ips and usernames to verify them while Mojang services are unstable.
 It is created and mainted for the server BlockParty.
 Not sure of the versions, atleast 1.16.x.

 [BungeeCord](https://www.spigotmc.org/wiki/bungeecord/) : BungeeCord is the original way to connect multiple servers together.
 Today it has quite a few bugs and security concerns.
 I believe it supports 1.4 - 1.16.5.